Hunting bushbuck in South Africa

 Tips for hunting bushbuck in South Africa

-To walk-and-stalk when hunting bushbuck is the traditional way of going about it.
 Bushbuck are solitary animals only teaming up with a member of the opposite sex during mating season.
-Males can become extremely wily and are very hard to hunt indeed.
+Old males become extremely wily and are very hard to hunt.

-Extreme caution should be applied when on the final approach.
 Any sudden movements will attract the attention of a weary bushbuck and result in a no-hunt situation.
 Bushbuck prefer dense bush and forest areas making it difficult to move silently.
-Bushbuck have a tendency to congregate along river fronts and can be seen sunning themselves on the banks in the early mornings.
+They have a preference to congregate along river fronts and can be seen sunning themselves on the banks of open spaces in the early mornings.

 Best time of year for hunting bushbuck in South Africa